Home | Community | FAQ | Issues | Twitter | Edit documents

 • The uploaded spatial shapes can be used by users for data queries or data uploads.
 In both cases, the spatial object can be used to refer to the name of the shape, either to spatially delimit the data query or to specify the spatial location of the uploaded data record.

 • Uploaded spatial objects can be shared with other users, who can decide whether they want to use these shapes.
 By default, newly uploaded spatial shapes are not visible to other users.
-In order to use objects uploaded by others, you need to allow queries or data uploads.
+To use objects uploaded by others, you need to allow queries or data uploads.
 Project owners can set these permissions for each user for each spatial object.

 • Users can access spatial shapes via the “Shared Geometries “ module block found in the module section at the bottom of their profile page.
-And project administrators can make these settings in their own administration interface of the box_load_selection module in the module settings tab.
+Project administrators can make these settings in their administration interface of the box_load_selection module in the module settings tab.

 • Once the module is activated, the “Spatial query “ box appears on the Map page.
 Here you will see a drop-down list of the names of the spatial shapes available to you, from which you can perform a spatial query on the database.
 In the case of a polygon, you can choose to query only the data that are inside the polygon or also the data that fall under the edges of the polygon.